Citavi

-Citavi is a program for reference management and knowledge organization for Microsoft Windows published by Swiss Academic Software in Wädenswil, Switzerland.
-Citavi is very widely used in Germany, Austria, and Switzerland, with site licenses at most universities, many of which offer training sessions and settings files for Citavi.
+Citavi is a reference management and knowledge organization program for Microsoft Windows published by Swiss Academic Software in Wädenswil, Switzerland.
+There is also an interface called Citavi Web which can be used on a Mac.
+Citavi is widely used in Germany, Austria, and Switzerland, with site licenses at most universities, many of which offer training sessions and settings files for Citavi.

 In February of 2021, Swiss Academic Software was bought by QSR International.

 In 2022, with the financial backing of TA Associates (a private equity firm), QSR International joined forces with two partners, Palisade and Addinsoft, to found Lumivero, a new data analytics software platform.

 Versions

 Citavi began as a reference management program called LiteRat, developed at the Heinrich Heine University in 1995, and considered version 1.0.
 The first version to bear the Citavi name was released as Citavi 2.
 Version 3 was released in November 2010 and was the first version with a user interface in English.
 Since version 4, released in April 2013, it is possible to switch between English, French, German, Italian, Polish, Portuguese, and Spanish.
 Citavi 5 was released in April 2015, with editions for single users and teams.
-In February 2018, Citavi 6 adds the features to save projects in the Citavi Cloud and to share them with other users with differentiated access rights.
+In February 2018, Citavi 6 added the ability to save projects in the Citavi Cloud and to share them with other users with differentiated access rights.

 Citavi can be used in a virtual machine on Linux or Mac OS.

 Swiss Academic Software discontinued development for an OS X native application in 2011.

-Since 2022, a new version for the web (Citavi Web) is available and makes it possible to be completely free of the operating system: only an Internet browser is needed to access the trial version (30-day trial with 1 Gb of data space available in the Citavi Cloud).
+Since 2022, a new version for the web (Citavi Web) is available and makes it possible to be completely free of the operating system: only a web browser is needed to access the trial version (30-day trial with 1 GB of storage in the Citavi Cloud).